cooligula/marketplace-installer/README.md

 ## 📋 Requirements

 * **Python 3.x:** This extension requires a Python 3.x installation on your system, as it uses Python for its core installation logic.
-The extension will attempt to find `python3` or `python` in your PATH.
+The extension will attempt to find `python3` or `python` in your PATH (if not shipped by default with the python binary, `python3-venv` should also be installed).

 ## ⬇️ How Downloads Work